 Things can get a lot worse.

 Bad infestations can take months and $1,000s of dollars in extermination fees to remove.

 Therefore the ideal way to start conquering an infestation is to utilize the mattress encasement.

-The prices of mattress covers completely depend on the quality and size of your bed:
+The price of mattress covers completely depend on the quality and size of your bed:

-To help cover these costs, it’s important to see whether your eligible for compensation for your bed bug injuries.
+To help cover these costs, it’s important to see whether you’re eligible for compensation for your bed bug injuries.

-The less expensive vinyl covers help protect against dust mites, allergens, and bacteria.
+The less expensive vinyl covers also help protect against dust mites, allergens, and bacteria.

 Many of these cheaper options are in fact machine washable (and tumble dried or hung out to dry).

 Expensive protective mattress and box spring covers range from $500 – $600

 These higher quality covers provide protection from other problems as well.